 In previous professional lives, Kali was a county case manager for mentally disabled adults and children, a substitute librarian, a gymnastics instructor, a childcare provider, a waitress, a jewelry counter attendant at Target, and spent one winter working on a Christmas tree farm, and one summer detasseling cornfields.
-She also lived in a remote Hungarian village for several weeks after college while volunteering on an organic vegetable farm.
+She also lived in a remote Hungarian village for several weeks while volunteering on an organic vegetable farm.

 Born and raised on a dairy farm in southern Iowa, she now lives and writes on a quiet acreage outside Des Moines with her family.